 For the Techie Traveler

 I cannot stress how much these have saved my life on numerous occasions.
+I simply will not board a flight if I forget my trusty earphones!
 Good to remedy screaming babies on a plane, snoring roomies, and well, when you’re in the mood for a good ol’ jam session.
-I like how they aren’t bulky at all and fit right in your pocket, as opposed to the headphone kind.
-And the batteries on these noise-canceling earphones last up to 8 hours.
-However, I found they worked perfectly well even without the noise-canceling feature turned on.

-Pair with: A subscription to Amazon Prime which includes Amazon Music, so they can listen to their favorite jams offline while on the plane or anywhere in the world without data.
+Pair with: a subscription to Amazon Music and get access to 100 million songs, so they can listen to their favorite jams offline while on the plane or anywhere in the world without data.
+Click here for a free 30-day trial.
+Cancel anytime.

 What’s a trip if you can’t make memories?
 And even better if you can capture them to last a lifetime.
 Buying a camera is very subjective to personal preference, but I personally swear by Sony cameras, and they have a model that’s suited for every level.
-I started out with the Sony RX100, which is a point and shoot camera that’s perfect for beginners or just anyone looking to take photos on their trip.
-It’s lightweight, takes amazing photos and is wallet-friendly.
-There is a newer model now called the Sony RX100iv that shoots in 4K!
+I started out with the Sony RX100, which is a point-and-shoot camera that’s perfect for beginners or just anyone looking to take photos on their trip.
+It’s lightweight, takes amazing photos, and is wallet-friendly.

-I’m currently using the Sony A6000, which is a great beginner level mirrorless camera, so if your favorite traveler is looking to dabble into the world of mirrorless cameras and lenses, and wants a step up from a point and shoot camera, this is the one to get.
-It’s lightweight and is portable enough to just throw into a handbag.
+I’m currently using the Sony A6000, which is a great beginner-level mirrorless camera, so if your favorite traveler is looking to dabble into the world of mirrorless cameras and lenses, and wants a step up from a point-and-shoot camera, this is the one to get.
+It’s lightweight and portable enough to just throw into a handbag.
 Also, they’ll get the flexibility of interchanging lenses so they can shoot multiple types of scenes.

 Now, for the most advanced photographers who still want a reasonably lightweight camera, the Sony A7 series is a dream.
 And currently my dream camera.
 It’s a wonder how these cameras pack full-frame sensors on such a slim body, so you’ll get top-notch images without the bulk of a DSLR.